The Origins of Creativity

 "How can we make intelligent decisions about our increasingly technology-driven lives if we don’t understand the difference between the myths of pseudoscience and the testable hypotheses of science?
 Pulitzer Prize-winning author and distinguished astronomer Carl Sagan argues that scientific thinking is critical not only to the pursuit of truth but to the very well-being of our democratic institutions."

-Sagan lives on as not just a poet of science, but as an unforgettably courageous voice and mind who shaped our human condition in immeasurable ways.
+Sagan lives on not just as a poet of science, but as an unforgettably courageous voice and mind who challenged our perceptions in fantastic ways.

 Ways of Seeing

 This classic book and TV series first revealed aspects of a cultural landscape that have since become commonplace.
-Timeless words and thoughts, John Berger's book is an essential read and is part of what helped shape my own inquiries into the world of 'image'.
+Timeless words and thoughts, John Berger's book is an essential read and is part of what helped me articulate my own inquiries into the world of 'image'.

 Where the Heart Beats: John Cage, Zen Buddhism, and the Inner Life of Artists